denyzhirkov/public/help/access/databases.md

 automation workflows.
 For example, you can use data preparation pipeline to define jobs for data ingestion, postprocessing, and transformations.

-To learn more about automating workflows usung data preparation pipelines, see [Data preparation pipeline](data-pipeline.md).
+To learn more about automating workflows using data preparation pipelines, see [Data preparation pipeline](data-pipeline.md).

 ## Resources